groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mobi-to-xlsb.md

         - icon: "far fa-file-MOBI"
           title: " About MOBI File Format"
           content: |
-            The MOBI file format is one of the most widely used ebook file format.
-The format is an enhancement to the old OEB (Open Ebook Format) format and was used as proprietary format for Mobipocket Reader.
+            The MOBI file format is one of the most widely used ebook file formats.
+The format is an enhancement to the old OEB (Open Ebook Format) format and was used as the proprietary format for Mobipocket Reader.
 Like EPUB, it is supported by almost all modern e-readers specifically by mobile devices with low bandwidth.
-The format can be converted to several other formats such as PDF, EPUB and several other formats using publicly available software applications such as the Kindle app.
-There are several companies that offer free MOBI books such as Project Gutenberg, Feedbooks, and Open Library.
+The format can be converted to several other formats such as PDF, EPUB, and several other formats using publicly available software applications such as the Kindle app.

           link: "https://docs.fileformat.com/ebook/mobi/"

     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"